opensearch-project/project-website/_authors/amsiglan.markdown

 github: amsiglan
 ---

-**Amardeepsingh Siglani** is a Frontend Engineer at OpenSearch under AWS.
+**Amardeepsingh Siglani** is a Frontend Engineer at AWS focusing on OpenSearch.
 He focuses on user experience development for the Security Analytics and Alerting plugins.